Ryggs/Weather-Compose/README.md

 ## 📝 API Integration Details

-The DVT Weather app integrates with the OpenWeather API to fetch current weather and forecasts.
+The DVTWeather app integrates with the OpenWeather API to fetch current weather and forecasts.
 Here are the endpoints used:

 - **Current Weather**: [OpenWeather Current Weather API](https://openweathermap.org/current)
 - **5-Day Forecast**:This no longer works as of June 2024 as Open Weather Api migrates from 2.5 to 3.0 which was a really tough integration to start with.
 For reference, check here: [OpenWeather 3.0](https://openweathermap.org/api)